 Mesothelioma is a rare industrial disease caused mainly due to asbestos exposure.
 A tumor starts growing in the protective lining of the lungs, abdomen, or in rare cases, the heart.
 Eventually, it starts to spread to other parts of the body.
 Unfortunately, mesothelioma can go undetected for decades and only starts showing concerning symptoms during the final stages of cancer.
 This accounts for the poor prognosis of this disease.
-Studies show that patients generally survive for 12 to 24 months after the mesothelioma diagnosis.
+Studies show that patients generally survive for 12 to 24 months after the Mesothelioma Prevalence diagnosis.

-How Common is Mesothelioma?
+How Common is Mesothelioma Prevalence?

 How Can it be Cured?